reddec/liana/README.md

         Result package name (default same as file) -swagger-dir string
-        Output file for swaggers (if auto - generates to the same dir as out, empty - disabled) (default "auto") -sync
+        Output file for swaggers (if auto - generates to the same dir as out, empty - disabled) (default "auto") -swagger-short-names
+        Generates swagger short names for types instead of hashed of package name and type name -sync
         Use global lock for each call
 ```